kamlekar/slim-scroll/README.md

-Slim-scroll (_Javascript scroll plugin_)
+Slim-scroll (_JavaScript Scroll Plugin_)
 ========================================

 Slim scroll is a replacement of default scrollbar provided by browsers.
-This plugin lets you design the scroll bar by using simple css properties.
+This plugin lets you design the scroll-bar by using simple css properties.
 It is created using vanilla javascript and css.

 **Tested on**: IE8+, Chrome and Firefox.